Heat roll past Celtics 128-102, take 3-0 lead in Eastern Conference finals

+“That was a solid, mature, professional approach,” said Spoelstra, now on the brink of a sixth trip to the NBA Finals as Miami’s coach.
+“There’s a lot of pent-up stuff here and we’re getting closer, but we still have to finish this off.”

-Caleb Martin scored 18, Jimmy Butler finished with 16, Bam Adebayo had 13 and Max Strus added 10 for Miami, which leads the series 3-0.
+Caleb Martin scored 18, Jimmy Butler finished with 16, Bam Adebayo had 13 and Max Strus added 10 for Miami.
 Every team in NBA history that has won the first three games of a best-of-seven has ultimately prevailed; the Heat are 8-0 in that situation.

+“The rim was as big as the ocean for everybody,” Adebayo said, after Miami shot 57%.

-Jayson Tatum scored 14 and Jaylen Brown added 12 for the Celtics, who won three times on Miami’s floor on the way to winning last season’s Eastern Conference finals — but simply never had a chance in this one and basically emptied the bench for the fourth quarter.
+Jayson Tatum scored 14 and Jaylen Brown added 12 for the second-seeded Celtics, who won three times on Miami’s floor on the way to winning last season’s East finals — but simply never had a chance in this one and basically emptied the bench for the fourth quarter.

+“I just didn’t have them ready to play,” said Boston coach Joe Mazzulla, who has been the subject of tons of criticism in this series — and will surely face more going into Tuesday.
+“Whatever it was, whether it was the starting lineup or an adjustment, I have to get them in a better place, ready to play.
+That’s on me.”

 The NBA Finals start June 1, and the way things are going, that might mean the league is about to go a few days without games.
 The Western Conference finals could end Monday; Denver leads that series against the Los Angeles Lakers 3-0.
 And now, the East finals could end Tuesday.